 1. Medicaid Waivers

-- Create flexibility in what technology can be utilized.
-Technology evolves quickly and naming specific components can limit the usefulness of a waiver.
+Create flexibility in what technology can be utilized.
+Technology evolves quickly, so naming specific components can limit the usefulness of a waiver.

 HCBS 1915(c) waivers are one option available through Medicaid to fund both medical and non-medical care services.
 States can also propose services that assist in diverting or transitioning people with disabilities into community settings.